 The last time I left home was the day after the election.
 I headed to Texas on the heels of a huge shift in the world.
 Now I was returning to yet another alteration.
 No more Grandma.
 Soon she’d be gone.
 Really she already was.
 I’d visited in September, her last good month.
 We sat in her apartment and filled the time with small talk and TV.
 Then in October she had a series of little strokes.
 They shot holes through her memory and stole blood from her brain.
 She couldn’t remember the apartment that’d been home for more than three years.
 On my next visit she remarked to me that I should explore the building.
 “It’s really quite the place.”
 In reality I’d been there dozens of times over the course of three years.
 We knew her life was coming to a close and that was fine.
 In fact it was good.

 Grandma was 96 and ready to go.
-Her husband died in 2001 and she left the farm in 2013.
-Her quality of life was no longer there.
+Her husband of over sixty years passed in 2001.
+In 2013 she left their homestead.
 On the farm she lived alone, still independent into her 90s.
 She had a bird feeder outside the living room, loaves of bread she baked herself.
-She had the farm where she’d built a life and raised five kids.
+She had the land where she’d built a life and raised five kids.
 Now she was in a nursing home next to the interstate.
 It had a view of a field and farmyard but they weren’t the same.
 It wasn’t the life she was meant for.
 So when she got sick, when we saw an end in sight, it was a relief.
 She told my father that she didn’t know why someone would want to live forever.
 That we all have a time to go and that’s a good thing.
 Grandma welcomed the end of her existence on earth.
 To her she’d reunite with her husband in heaven.
 The thought brought her peace.
 I hoped in my end time that I too would enter death with such grace.

 Despite exhaustion I went to Grandma the day after my return.
 She was weak but knew me.
 Her appearance was shocking, more corpse than person with an emaciated frame.
 Always short and slight she now weighed next to nothing.
 Her glasses were off, teeth taken out.
 She wore a hospital gown over what little was left of her body.
 I hugged her and immediately welled with tears.
 I knew she was dying but hadn’t expected a glimpse to the future.
 Family was gathered including my parents and cousins.
 We sat and talked in the living room.
 Grandma lay in her chair, unable to utter more than affirmations.
 It was hard to see her like this.
 When I hugged her bye she said she loved me.
 The words were barely a whisper.